Our Conclusion on the Infant Optics DXR-8 Baby Monitor

 Support and Help

 This company doesn’t provide the best warranty for monitoring systems.
 There are other manufacturers that offer better ones.
 However, you do receive one full year of protection on labor or defective parts.
 The manufacturer can be contacted by phone during regular office hours (if in the United States the phone number is (800) 291-0195), or the customer support team can be emailed as well at email@example.com.
 The service team responded to us, and all of our questions were answered by the representative in a timely manner.
 If you need the manual, you can find it right here, and the quick start guide is right here.

 Although the DXR-8 model from Infant Optics is missing a couple of extra features and doesn’t offer Wi-Fi, it is the best of all of the video baby monitors that we have tested.
 It offers crisp, clear audio and image quality and its simple design make it very easy to use and get set up.
-We highly recommend this system to all parents.
+We highly recommend the Infant Optics DXR-8 to all parents.